cucumber/docs/content/docs/community/new-contributors.md

 ## Would you like to join us?

 Everyone is welcome!
-If you'd like to join in, [sign up for the Community Slack](https://cucumberbdd-slack-invite.herokuapp.com/) and head over to the [#new-contributors](https://cucumberbdd.slack.com/archives/C028E2TBDJQ) channel and say hello.
+If you'd like to join in, [join the Community Discord](https://cucumber.io/community#discord) and head over to the `#committers` channel and say hello.

 If you're new to open source and feeling a bit nervous 😳, we understand!
 We recommend watching [this excellent guide](https://egghead.io/talks/git-how-to-make-your-first-open-source-contribution) to give you a grounding in some of the basic concepts.
 We want you to feel safe to make mistakes, and ask questions.